nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 ![](../resources/images/screenshots/tatAnchorHunterIthorian.png)

+- Dorak
+	- It's just as well.
+You probably couldn't teach me anything.
+	- Who are you?
+What is it you do?
+	- Where is the best hunting?
+	- Why are there fewer wraid?
+	- Who uses battle droids?
+	- How long have you been at this?
+	- What do you want to learn?
+	- What can you tell me about the other hunters?
+	- What makes you say that?
+	- Let's go back to my first questions.
+	- I'm looking for something.
+Who knows this planet best?
+	- I have to leave.
+Goodbye.
 - Komad
 	- Just a few questions, if that's all right?
 	- Who are you?
 What do you do?